cfu288/mere-medical/apps/docs/blog/2023-03-07-customize-mere-with-plugins.md

 # Looking to the future

 The point of this post isn't to say that Mere has already implemented this standard and is ready for CDS hook based plugins today, but to discuss the CDS hook standard and how it may need to be updated to handle PHRs.
 This next part might not make sense unless you've already read the [HL7 Clinical Decision Support (CDS) hooks standard](https://cds-hooks.org/).

+The great thing about building off a current standard like CDS hooks is that hooks built for one PHR could be used for any PHR!

 To quickly summarize CDS hooks - they're basically HTTP web hooks that get called whenever a user of an EMR takes a specific action, like when a provider opens a patients chart or starts a medication order for a patient.
 The idea is that registered third-party apps canbe called whenever one of these actions is triggered and provide real time feedback to the user about their actions.
 For example, an CDS medication checking application can listen to when a doctor is entering a medication order for a specific drug in the EMR and the app suggest a different medication via a card in the UI of the EMR: